Skip to main content

 Winter: Quiet Landscapes and Hot Springs

-• Snow-covered towns and mountain scenery
+• Snow-covered towns, mountains, and landscapes

-• Ski resorts in Hokkaido and Nagano
+• World-class ski resorts in Hokkaido, Nagano, and Niigata

-• Fewer international tourists
+• Fewer international tourists outside New Year holidays

 When to Avoid Travelling